We are open - safety is our top priority!

 What Are My Options If I Have Out-of-Pocket Costs in Hialeah?

 Even without a Medicare supplement, private insurance, or discount plan, there are still ways to make the cost of dental services more manageable.
-Many dental providers now offer flexible payment plans and financing options.
+Many dental providers now offer flexible payment options and financing options.
 One such financing option, CareCredit, is accepted by hundreds of thousands of providers and wellness facilities across the country.
 Medical financing companies offer qualified patients short-term financing of up to 24 months as well as long-term financing of up to 60 months for large balances.
-Depending on your circumstances, it may be possible to get promotional financing with no interest as long as the balance is paid in full by the specified date.
-There are a couple of factors you should consider when financing dental services.
-First, you do have to meet certain income and credit criteria in order to be eligible.
-Second, you can expect to pay an average of 15% to 20% interest, which will increase the final cost of your treatment.

 It is also a good idea to check with AARP and other senior organizations for further information on discounted professional services and various insurance plans.
 Call our office today for more information on dental benefits in HialeahCall us today at (305) 921-0481 or book an appointment online.